tvdvoorde/cks/README.md

   - For Windows: Ctrl+Insert to copy and Shift+Insert to paste.
 - In addition, you might find it helpful to use the Notepad (see top menu under 'Exam Controls') to manipulate text before pasting to the command line.
 - Installation of services and applications included in this exam may require modification of system security policies to successfully complete.
 - Only a single terminal console is available during the exam.
-Terminal multiplexers such as GNU Screen and tmux can be used to create virtual consoles.
+Terminal multiplexers such as GNU Screen and tmux can be used to create virtual consoles